Sissy Sheridan Preaches Girl Empowerment in a New Song Cover

-How does your video from Hailee Steinfeld’s original?
+How does your video differ from Hailee Steinfeld’s original?

 I was initially inspired by Hailee Steinfeld's original “Most Girls” video.
 I wanted my video to add more depth and meaning to the outfit changes.
 In the video, every time I change into a new outfit/persona, my gal pals write a positive word or message about it, whether it be “future president” or “queen!”
 My mom came up with the amazing idea to have the word “UNSTOPPABLE” at the end of the video.
 I love how the last thing you see is the girls and I hand in hand.